msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="excelquickstart"></a>
 ### Excel

-1. Both WPF-GUI-Localizer and Json.NET NuGet packages are added to your project
+1. The WPF-GUI-Localizer NuGet package and its dependencies are added to your project.

 2. ```FileLiteralProvider.Initialize``` is called before first usage of ```GuiTranslator``` or ```AbstractLiteralProvider.Instance```.
    ```AbstractLiteralProvider.Instance.Save``` or ```AbstractLiteralProvider.Exit``` is called before Application Exit.